 In the case of novel sentences that do not have a readily available alternative, such as The lifeguard swam/backstroked the children to shore, the frequency of the verb (here, swim vs. backstroke) does not correlate with acceptability, either when compared directly, or when considered in relative terms by considering the difference between the novel and baseline sentences in Experiment 1 (e.g., swim and backstroke used intransitively).
 We hypothesize that the frequency effect is due to the frequency of a competing alternative if there is one, and not to the overall frequency of the verb in question.
-The effect of the frequency of statistical preemption.
+The effect of the frequency of competing alternatives is predicted by Goldberg (2011) in terms of the "confidence" of statistical preemption.
 That is, confidence that one form statistically preempts another was conjectured to vary with the frequency with which the preempting form has been witnessed when the target form may have been expected to occur.